aycin1/crochet_backend/README.md

 ### Link

 [Frontend source code](https://github.com/aycin1/hooks)

 [Deployed website]()

 ## How it's made

 The backend is built with **Node** and **Express**, structured around a RESTful API that handles all data flow between the client and database.

-User authentication is achieved with **JSON web tokens**, which are issued by the server on login and are verified for protected routes.
+User authentication is achieved with **JSON web tokens**, which are issued by the server on user login and are verified via custom middleware for protected routes.

 Image uploading is handled by **ImageKit**.
 After a user uploads an image on the frontend, the server sends them to ImageKit, stores the URL in the database, and provides that URL to the frontend for rendering.